 Note from the publisher

 This author or book needs no reviews because this is an eBook release of the cult classic that inspired “The Silence of the Lambs” movie and books.
+The paperbacks are selling on Amazon for $200.00 to $1000.00 each.
 The printed version of this book has sold over three hundred thousand copies.
 It is used as a serial killer study guide for psychologist in colleges worldwide.
 This is book 1 and book 2 is called Breaking The Silence Of The Lambs.

 The purpose of this book is to present a view into the mind of the serial killer, by closely examining one serial killer in particular, Gary M. Heidnik of Philadelphia, Pennsylvania.
 The book simultaneously examines the insanity plea within the current American legal system.
 Although this latter is not truly within the realm of psychology, it is impossible to discuss this subject without examining that issue.
 Perhaps the most important objective of this book is to present new and emerging criteria for insanity; criteria that are not covered under the diagnostic and statistical Manual III-R of the American Psychiatric Association.
 This new diagnostic criteria should be simply called SERIAL MURDERER